rust-lang/rust/text/0000-conservative-impl-trait.md

 > Why should we *not* do this?

+## Drawbacks due to the proposal's minimalism

 As has been elaborated on above, there are various way this feature could be extended and combined with the language, so implementing it might cause issues down the road if limitations or incompatibilities become apparent.
+However, variations of this RFC's proposal have been under discussion for quite a long time at this point, and this proposal is carefully designed to be future-compatible with them, while resolving the core issue around transparency.

+A drawback of limiting the feature to return type position (and not arguments) is that it creates a somewhat inconsistent mental model: it forces you to understand the feature in a highly special-cased way, rather than as a general way to talk about unknown-but-bounded types in function signatures.
+This could be particularly bewildering to newcomers, who must choose between `T: Trait`, `Box<Trait>`, and `@Trait`, with the latter only usable in one place.

+## Drawbacks due to partial transparency

+The fact that specialization and OIBITs can "see through" `@Trait` may be surprising, to the extent that one wants to see `@Trait` as an abstraction mechanism.
+However, as the RFC argued in the rationale section, this design is probably the most consistent with our existing post-specialization abstraction mechanisms, and lead to the relatively simple story that *privacy* is the way to achieve hiding in Rust.

 # Alternatives
 [alternatives]: #alternatives

 > What other designs have been considered?
 What is the impact of not doing this?

-See the links in the motivation section for a more detailed analysis.
+See the links in the motivation section for detailed analysis that we won't repeat here.

-But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parametricised by types private to a function body, for example a iterator adapter containing a closure.
+But basically, without this feature certain things remain hard or impossible to do in Rust, like returning a efficiently usable type parametricised by types private to a function body, for example an iterator adapter containing a closure.

 # Unresolved questions
 [unresolved]: #unresolved-questions